James Ralston: Federal politics

+Second World War

 Germany invaded Poland on September 1, 1939 and Canada's entry into World War II was seen as inevitable.
 The ensuing international crisis saw Prime Minister King court Ralston's military and cabinet experience.
-Ralston re-entered active public service and he was subsequently appointed as Minister of Finance on September 6, 1939, replacing Charles Dunning who was in ill-health.
+Having promised Mackenzie King in August 1939 that he would return to government service if war broke out, Ralston re-entered public service and he was subsequently appointed as Minister of Finance on September 6, 1939, replacing Charles Dunning who resigned because of ill-health.

 Canada declared war on Nazi Germany on September 10 and Ralston participated in the King government's revamping of Canada's two-decade-long neglected military.
-The death of Alfred Edgar MacLean, MP for Prince on October 28 opened up the opportunity for Prime Minister King to declare a by-election in a Liberal-friendly riding that Ralston could run in.
+The death of Alfred Edgar MacLean, MP for Prince on October 28 opened up the opportunity for Prime Minister King to call a by-election in a Liberal-friendly riding that Ralston could run in.
 Ralston was subsequently elected by acclamation on January 2, 1940 and entered the 18th Parliament.
 He was re-elected several months later on March 26 and continued into the 19th Parliament.
 In the political tradition of the era, as a federal minister, Ralston brought government patronage to the impoverished rural riding in Prince Edward Island, largely through military spending.
-On June 10, 1940 the Minister of National Defence, Norman McLeod Rogers, was killed when his VIP airplane crashed in Ontario.

-Prime Minister King subsequently shuffled the cabinet and gave Ralston the National Defence portfolio on July 5.
+On June 10, 1940 the Minister of National Defence, Norman Rogers, was killed when his airplane crashed in Ontario.
+King subsequently shuffled the cabinet and gave Ralston the National Defence portfolio on July 5.
 Despite not being from Prince Edward Island, Ralston continued his support to that province as political minister by authorizing the establishment of RCAF Station Mount Pleasant, RCAF Station Summerside (both in his riding) and RCAF Station Charlottetown, as well as a radar station in Tignish (also in his riding).

-Ralston supported conscription for overseas service during World War II, and in 1942 offered to resign when prime minister William Lyon Mackenzie King's government would not introduce it.
-The resignation issue was dropped, but after visiting Canadian troops in Europe in 1944, he argued again that conscription was necessary, and a schism developed in King's cabinet (see Conscription Crisis of 1944).
-King forced him to resign, replacing him with Andrew McNaughton on November 1, 1944.